 There are a few interesting reasons that squatting is generally looked upon as something only kids do when they’re digging in the dirt.

 The first has to do with the evolution of our toileting habits.
 That’s right.
-Holes in the ground, outhouses, even chamber pots, required us to squat.
+Holes in the ground, outhouses, and even chamber pots, required us to squat.
 The development of seated toilets, along with the plumbing that empties them, has deprived us of our biggest opportunity to flex our squatting muscles.

-Movement lubricates our joints
+Squatting lubricates your joints

 Every joint in your body has synovial fluid.
 It’s the oil that keeps our cartilage lubricated.
 It also nourishes the cartilage on each end of the bone.